 2] Use Google Public DNS

 If it does not help, use Google Public DNS and see if that works for you.
 You need to explicitly change the DNS settings in your operating system use the DNS IP addresses.
-You don’t need to worry about the procedure; the process of changing your DNS settings varies according to operating system and version of operating system or the device which you are using.
+You don’t need to worry about the procedure; the process of changing your DNS settings varies according to the operating system and version of the operating system or the device which you are using.
 In this article, we are going to tell you how to show you how to fix this problem on Windows.